Penalty-regulated dynamics and robust learning procedures in games

-In this section, our aim will be to analyze the entropy-driven dynamics (\ref{eq.ED}) from the point of view of rational agents, mostly looking to determine their asymptotic convergence properties with respect to standard game-theoretic solution concepts.
-Thus, in conjunction with the notion of Nash equilibrium, we will also focus on the widely studied concept of a \emph{\acl{QRE}}\,: \begin{definition}[\citeauthor{McKP95}, \citeyear{McKP95}] Let $\game\defeq\game(\play,\act,\pay)$ be a finite game in normal form and let $\choice\from\R^{\act}\to\strat$ be a regular choice function.
-We will say that $q\in\strat$ is a \emph{\acf{QRE}} of $\game$ with respect to $\choice$ (or a \emph{$\choice$-equilibrium} for short) when, for some $\rlvl\geq0$,
+In this section, our aim will be to analyze the asymptotic properties of the penalty-regulated dynamics \eqref{eq.PD} with respect to standard game-theoretic solution concepts.
+Thus, in conjunction with the notion of Nash equilibrium, we will also focus on the widely studied concept of \emph{\aclp{QRE}}: